For a free Walking Guide, use our online form.

 Fishing in Brooks Pond

 Access by car is limited.
-The access road is reachable only through the adjacent Oak Grove Cemetery.
-The Cemetery has two entrances: Grove Street, (open M-F, ca. 7 a.m. to 3 p.m.), and Playstead Road, open daily.
+The access drive run is reachable by car only via the adjacent Oak Grove Cemetery.
+Drive very slowly on the access drive! he Cemetery has two main entrances: Grove Street (double gates) and on Playstead Road (several entrances) These are generally open M-F, ca. 7 or 9 a.m. to dusk.
 Do not park in the Oak Grove Cemetery -- parking is strictly enforced on Cemetery property.
 See our detailed map.

 Do not park in the Oak Grove Cemetery -- parking is strictly enforced on Cemetery property.